Skip to content

 Phrasing is important

-Here you can see I’ve searched, in BeBanjo, for star wars and the results might not be what you expect:
+Here you can see I’ve searched, in Mediagenix On-Demand, for star wars and the results might not be what you expect:

 Even though Flash Gordon is way better than Star Wars, in this case it wasn’t what I was looking for.